halepino/halepino.github.io/README.md

 ## Background
-> *Science degree earnings in Psychology and Sociology laid a solid foundation for research methods, statistics, and data handling that helped inspire my transition to data science.
+> *Science degree earnings in psychology and sociology laid a solid foundation for research methods, statistics, and data handling that helped inspire my transition to data science.
 I am passionate about social good, mental health, and wellness.
 My hope is to use data science and analytics towards these values.*

 ## Education